Australian Capital Territory Ambulance Service: 1968–1985: The ACT Ambulance Service

 On 15 February 1968, the service came under the ACT Health Services and moved into a new headquarters at Dickson.
 It was at this time that the service became known as the ACT Ambulance Service (ACTAS).

 As Canberra grew, new stations were opened in Phillip (1970) and Belconnen (1973).

 In 1985 the ACT Ambulance Service had 56 staff (including 1 Superintendent and 10 Station Officers) and a fleet of 12 ambulance vehicles.
 Ambulance Officers were trained in Advanced Life Support (ALS) skills and drove modular Ford F100 ambulances.

 Ambulance Stations

-ACT Ambulance Service currently operates out of eight stations throughout Canberra.
+ACT Ambulance Service currently operates out of eight stations throughout Canberra, with future stations under construction in Acton and Molongolo Valley.